nicod-man/thesis/README.md

 where port 9250 and port 9251 allows to comunicate respectively with the Face Expression Recognition module and the Face Detection.

-To stop and remove the running container:
+To stop and remove the running containers:

 	./stop.bash